platformsh/legacy-cli/README.md

 * `PLATFORMSH_CLI_NO_INTERACTION`: set to 1 to disable interaction (useful for scripting). _Warning_: this will bypass any confirmation questions.
 * `PLATFORMSH_CLI_SESSION_ID`: change user session (default 'default')
 * `PLATFORMSH_CLI_SHELL_CONFIG_FILE`: specify the shell configuration file that the installer should write to (as an absolute path).
 If not set, a file such as `~/.bashrc` will be chosen automatically.
 Set this to an empty string to disable writing to a shell config file.
-* `PLATFORMSH_CLI_TOKEN`: an API token. _Warning_: storing a secret in an environment variable can be insecure.
-It may be better to use `config.yaml` as above, depending on your system.
+* `PLATFORMSH_CLI_TOKEN`: an API token. *_Warning_*: An API token can act as the account that created it, with no restrictions.
+Use a separate machine account to limit the token's access.
+Additionally, storing a secret in an environment variable can be insecure.
+It may be better to use the `auth:api-token-login` command.
 The environment variable is preferable on CI systems like Jenkins and GitLab.
 * `PLATFORMSH_CLI_UPDATES_CHECK`: set to 0 to disable the automatic updates check
 * `CLICOLOR_FORCE`: set to 1 or 0 to force colorized output on or off, respectively
 * `http_proxy` or `https_proxy`: specify a proxy for connecting to Platform.sh